Private Health Insurance in Korea: What the Official Rules Prove

 • or a contract with the employer.

-This guide does not seal a fixed private-insurance threshold for that rule.
+This guide does not cover a fixed private-insurance threshold for that rule.
 The official NHIS source reviewed here says equivalent medical benefits; it does not publish a public fixed lifetime-coverage number such as ₩1 billion.

 If an employer or insurer tells you a policy can exempt you from NHIS, ask them for the exact NHIS filing basis and written confirmation before relying on it.